What muscles do you use when running?

 Strong core muscles also increase stability and help maintain good form throughout.
 It is therefore worth working on your core away from running as a strong core can help the main running muscles work at their optimum efficiency.

-Running also requires you to swing your arms which works the biceps and triceps.
+Running also requires you to swing your arms which works and tones the biceps and triceps.

 Endurance running helps aid the development and efficiency of slow twitch muscle fibres, so their aerobic capabilities improve and they become more resistant to fatigue.